 WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the button to turn recirculate off.
 Set the Fan control to the high position (full clockwise).
 Press the A/C button.
-Set the Mode control at or between and and button to full cool.
+Set the Mode control at or between and and solution in Set the temperature control to full cool.
 After the hot air is pushed from the vehicle press the button to turn recirculate on and roll up the windows.
 Once you are comfortable, press the button to turn recirculate off and adjust the temperature control for comfort.
 WARM WEATHER Press the S button to turn recirculate off.
 If it's sunny, set the Mode control at or near J and turn the air conditioning on.
 If it's cloudy or dark, set the Mode control at or near J .
 COOL OR COLD HUMID CONDITIONS Press the button to turn recirculate off.
 If it's sunny, set the Mode control at or between and with then turn the air conditioning on.
 If it's cloudy or dark, set the Mode control at or near and turn the air conditioning on.
-If the windows begin to fog, set Mode control at or between and w.
-COLD DRY CONDITIONS Set the Mode control at or near منه.
+If the windows begin to fog, set Mode control at or between with and with an and with a conditioning on.
+If the windows begin to fog, set Mode control at or between with an and with a conditioning on.
+COLD DRY CONDITIONS Set the Mode control at or near آئية.
 If it is sunny, you may want more upper air.
-In this case, set the Mode control at or between منه.
-In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the بالمنافذة المنافذة
+In this case, set the Mode control at or between منة and الفتة.
+In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the